keu/docs/astro/upgrade-runtime.md

 ## Upgrade Considerations

-The following topic contains information about upgrading to specific versions of Runtime, including breaking changes and other upgrade considerations.
+This topic contains information about upgrading to specific versions of Astro Runtime.
+This includes notes on breaking changes, database migrations, and other considerations that might depend on your use case.

-### Runtime 5.0.0 (Airflow 2.3.0)
+### Runtime 5.0.x (Airflow 2.3.x)

+Astro Runtime 5.0 includes changes to the schema of the Airflow metadata database.
+When you first upgrade to Runtime 5, consider that:

-When a Deployment has a large amount of data stored in its metadata database, upgrading it to Runtime 5.0.0 can take significantly longer than average.
-If you need to minimize the upgrade time for a given Deployment, reach out to [Astronomer Support](https://support.astornomer.io) and request for Astronomer to remove unnecessary records from your metadata DB.
+- If a Deployment on Astro has a large amount of historical data stored in its metadata database, upgrading to Runtime 5.0 can take 10 to 30 minutes or more.
+During this time, scheduled tasks will continue to execute but new tasks will not be scheduled.
+- Once you upgrade successfully to Runtime 5.0, you might see errors in the Airflow UI that warn you of incompatible data in certain tables of the database.
+For example:

+    ```Airflow found incompatible data in the `dangling_rendered_task_instance_fields` table in your metadata database, and moved...`.
+    ```

+    These warnings have no impact on your tasks or DAGs and can be ignored.
+If you want to remove these warning messages from the Airflow UI, reach out to [Astronomer Support](https://support.astronomer.io).
+If requested, Astronomer can drop incompatible tables from your metadata database.

+For more information on Airflow 2.3, see ["Apache Airflow 2.3.0 is here"](https://airflow.apache.org/blog/airflow-2.3.0/) or the [Airflow 2.3.0 changelog](https://airflow.apache.org/docs/apache-airflow/2.3.0/release_notes.html#airflow-2-3-0-2022-04-30).